My restaurant is unprofitable. How do I fix it?

 The cafes, represented by pink dots, perform better at lower levels compared to restaurants which may be down to their simpler operational models which allow them to achieve profitability earlier, with EBITDA often reaching 5-10% for the best performers.

 The restaurants in blue, show much more variability in profitability, with many struggling at lower revenue levels.
-Larger scale restaurants, or those exceeding the £150,000 monthly revenue mark, approach breakeven or achieve modest profitability, with the best case achieving 8% margins.
+Larger scale restaurants, or those exceeding the £150,000 monthly revenue mark, approach breakeven or achieve modest profitability, with the best case achieving 8% EBITDA margins.

 The revenue-to-rent ratio is an important figure that can shed light on how much bang-for-your-buck you’re getting based on your location.